morloc-project/morloc/docs/notes.md

 unnest . map (grep (read "world.txt")) (read "patterns.txt")
 ```

-The last example uses currying, something not implemented in Rat.
+The last example uses currying, something not implemented in Loc.
 Also
-something that I can't literally implement at all in Rat since it would require
+something that I can't literally implement at all in Loc since it would require
 changing client code (maybe, thar be hacks ...).
 However, if I create a `map`
 builtin, I can compile this with a loop calling `grep (read "world.txt) x` for
 all x in `(read "patterns.txt")`.
 However, this is inefficient.
 Grep has